 The approximate division of this time between the three stages is indicated in the figure above.
-For PRS entrants, transfer of status by the end of the final term of the first year is recommended if the overall timetable is to be achieved.
-Fieldwork should begin sometime early in the second year.
+For PRS entrants, transfer of status by the end of the final term of the first year is required if the overall timetable is to be achieved.
+Fieldwork should begin in the summer vacation after the third term or sometime early in the second year.
 Confirmation of status should be completed no less than nine months before the target date for completion, to make it possible to respond properly to the comments of the confirmation assessor on the core chapters and of the supervisor on the complete draft thesis.
 Students who are at or close to a milestone deadline (for transfer or confirmation) will be added to a register kept by the Social Science Division.
 These students will be required to meet with the DDR and their supervisor to discuss their progress, and a report will be sent to the Division.